-"The most valuable features of this solution are definitely the authorization and authentication, and the rule-based user validation."
+"The most valuable features of this solution are security, the conditional access feature, and multifactor authentication."

 "The most valuable feature of IBM Security Access Manager, at least for my company, is multi-factor authentication.
 That's the only feature my company is using.
 The solution works well and has no glitches.
 IBM Security Access Manager is a very good solution, so my company is still using it."

 "Its stability and UI are most valuable."

 "I have found this solution to be really practical and when a user wants to log in, it is effortless and runs smooth."